Filter by Category

 Students begin by drawing a plaster cast or still life in charcoal, developing their ability to render accurate proportions and value relationships.
 As students progress, they are introduced to the fundamentals of oil and/or pastel techniques, composition and color.

 Life drawing is at the core of any serious program of fine arts.
-In these classes, students draw from the figure in pencil, charcoal, including an option of painting.
-Each drawing or painting is created over a period of sessions, developing the student’s eye for accurate gesture, proportions, and anatomy.
-With a single sustained pose, students will have the option of either taking one drawing/painting to a high degree of finish or completing several drawings from different positions around the model.
+In the class, students draw from the figure in pencil.
+Each drawing is created over a period of several sessions, developing the student's eye for accurate proportions, gesture and anatomy.